A crumb bar recipe with tart fresh lemons, a sweet creamy filling and a beautiful crumb topping.

 - 1 cup sugar

-Combine sweetened condensed milk, lemon juice and lemon zest in small bowl, stir well then set aside.
+- Combine sweetened condensed milk, lemon juice and lemon zest in small bowl, stir well then set aside at least 5 minutes.
+The lemon juice will thicken the condensed milk as it sets.

-Combine butter and sugar in a large mixing bowl and beat with an electric mixer until light and fluffy.
-Add flour mixture and oatmeal and mix until crumbly.
+- Combine butter and sugar in a large mixing bowl then beat with an electric mixer until light and fluffy.
+Add flour mixture and oats then mix until crumbly.

 - If you need to use more than half of the crumb mixture to cover the bottom of the pan, that’s OK.
 You can use up to 2/3 of the mixture.